William N. Pendleton: Early life and education

 William Nelson Pendleton was born in 1809 near Richmond, Virginia.
 He grew up on the Caroline County plantation belonging to his parents, Edmund Pendleton Jr., grandnephew and adopted son of Edmund Pendleton who established the plantation, and his wife Lucy (Nelson) Pendleton.
 Private tutors taught young William, who also attended John Nelson's School.
 Pendleton's family arranged for his older brother (Francis Walker Pendleton) to enter the United States Military Academy at West Point, but when Francis expressed little military interest, William went instead.
 He entered West Point in 1826 and graduated four years later, standing 5th out of 42 cadets.

 Among Pendleton's contemporaries at West Point were future Confederate generals Joseph E. Johnston, Robert E. Lee, and John B. Magruder (with whom he was roommates), as well as future Confederate president Jefferson Davis.
 Appointed a brevet second lieutenant in the United States Army on graduating (July 1, 1830), Pendleton was assigned to the 2nd U.S. Artillery as a full second lieutenant.
 His regiment was ordered to Fort Moultrie to defend the harbor in Charleston, South Carolina, but that fall Pendleton fell sick with malaria and was reassigned to the arsenal in Augusta, Georgia to restore his health.

 Pendleton returned to West Point in 1831 to teach mathematics, and on October 27, 1832, he was transferred to the 4th U.S. Artillery.
 He resigned his U.S. Army commission a year later on October 31, 1833, reportedly due to the issue of nullification in his home state.
 In 1833 Pendleton joined the faculty at Bristol College in Bucks County, Pennsylvania, and taught mathematics.
 In 1837 he began serving in the same capacity at Newark College in Delaware.

 Minister and teacher

-In 1838, Pendleton was ordained an Episcopal priest by Bishop William Meade of Virginia, and in 1840 he became the first principal at the Episcopal High School in Alexandria, Virginia.
-Three years later he relocated to Baltimore, Maryland to serve as a priest in two parishes; he also served as rector of All Saints' Church in Easton, Maryland.
+In 1838, Pendleton was ordained an Episcopal priest by Bishop William Meade of Virginia.
+In 1839, he was appointed the first principal at the Episcopal High School in Alexandria, Virginia.
+The school grew quickly, but faced financial troubles and Pendleton resigned three years later.

+He relocated to Baltimore, Maryland to serve as a priest in two parishes; he also served as rector of All Saints' Church in Easton, Maryland.
 In 1847 Pendleton moved to Frederick, Maryland to become rector of All Saints Church.
 In 1853, he returned to Virginia and became rector of Grace Episcopal Church in Lexington, where he remained as the American Civil War began.